Vosges Keuperian coal mining basin: First phase of mining

 The Suriauville concession was granted on March 2, 1859.
 The main mining site was the Marie Adit, located halfway between Bulgnéville and Contrexéville.
-A 10-meter-deep shaft was dug in Crainvilliers, serving a adit that reached a 380-meter length by March 1877.
+A 10-meter-deep shaft was dug in Crainvilliers, serving an adit that reached a 380-meter length by March 1877.
 Another shaft was dug around 1860 at La Rouillie.
 Approximately 2,000 tons of coal were extracted annually until mining operations ceased in 1901 or 1903.
 The concession was revoked on June 29, 1923.

 Second phase of mining

 After excavations in August 1942, a new adit was dug 35 meters north of the former Marie Adit.
 An attempt to mine using a 25-meter-long retreat mining technique was unsatisfactory, leading to the method being abandoned.
 The coal seam, which measured 60 cm near the outcrops, thinned out in the central section of the works before stabilizing at 30 to 35 cm.
 Monthly production increased from 150 tons at the start of 1943 to 300 tons in November and December of that year.
 At that time, the mine employed around fifty miners.

 By February 1946, operations were conducted on behalf of the Mougeot paper mill in Laval-sur-Vologne.
 Monthly production ranged from 1,000 to 1,200 tons, with a workforce of 95 workers, including 34 German prisoners of war.
 Coal extraction was performed using jackhammers, and transport was carried out with Decauville minecarts, which were hauled to the surface by a winch.
-The electric drainage system had a capacity of 20 m³/h but could reach 120 m³/h during rainy periods.
+The electric drainage system had a capacity of 20 m^{3}/h but could reach 120 m^{3}/h during rainy periods.
 The production cost was 1,800 francs per ton—more than double the selling price of coal from Gemmelaincourt.
 This high cost was due to the use of compressed air, the width of the galleries (which allowed for oversized mine carts but in insufficient numbers), poorly executed drainage, and the expensive rental of equipment.

 Production peaked in 1947, with 13,383 tons extracted that year.
 Coal mining ceased in 1948 in favor of gypsum extraction from the same geological layer for plaster manufacturing.
 This activity eventually ended in 1952.